wm1995/tcup-paper/readme.txt

 % readme.txt
 %
-% MNRAS journal LaTeX package
+% RASTI journal LaTeX package
-% v3.0 for LaTeX 2e
+% v1.4 for LaTeX 2e
 %
 %
 % This work may be distributed and/or modified under the